CodeURJC-DAW-2024-25/webapp03/README.md

 <h3 id="algorithm">Advanced algorithms</h3>

-**Recomendation system**
+**Filter system**

-An algorithm to recommend courses based on the courses you have already signed up for.
+An algorithm to filter courses based on a tag provided by the user.

 <br>